makrai/notes/schwenk14-deep-neural-lang-modelling.md

   * [3] Yoshua Bengio
     Practical recommendations for gradient-based training of deep architectures In Neural Networks: Tricks of the Trade, Second Edition.
 Springer, 2012
-  * [12] Yann LeCun, L ́eon Bouttou, Genevi`eve B. Orr, and Klaus-Robert Muller Efficient backprop
+  * [12] Yann LeCun, Leon Bouttou, Genevi`eve B. Orr, and Klaus-Robert Muller Efficient backprop
     In Neural Networks: Tricks of the trade.
 Springer, 1998